NREL/SOEP-QSS/README.md

 * Input function evaluations will be provided by JModelica when QSS is integrated.
 For stand-alone QSS testing purposes a few input functions are provided for use with FMUs.
 * Only SI units are supported in FMUs at this time as per LBNL specifications.
 Support for other units could be added in the future.

+## FMU-QSS

+An FMU-QSS is an FMU that wraps an FMU for Model Exchange (FMU-ME) and only exposes inputs and outputs (including FMU-ME integrated state variables) using "SmoothToken" objects that contain values and necessary derivatives.

 ## Implementation

 ### Code Structure

-Much of the source code is split into separate directories for the code-defined example models (`/dfn`) and FMU-based models (`/fmu`).
+Much of the source code is split into separate directories for the code-defined example models (`dfn`) and FMU-based models (`fmu`).
 While there is significant overlap between these codes there are a number of fundamental differences.

 ### Numeric Differentiation